What is an Azad Visa?

 - Opportunity for freelancing or working multiple jobs.

-- Better salary negotiations, as employees, are not restricted to one employer.
+- Employees can conduct better salary negotiations as employees are not restricted to one employer.

 - Increased career growth and skill development opportunities.